Stradey Park: History

 The Environment Agency withdrew its objection to the building of homes on the Stradey Park site in January 2007, removing one of the obstacles to the Scarlets ability to sell the land, though the public inquiry into the application to turn the site into a residential area continued, at which it was claimed that the plans made "18 material breaches" of planning regulations.
 The following month, local residents said that £5.6 million from the sale of the Stradey Park site would go to the building of the new stadium, despite the money having been promised to be reinvested in the local area as part of a section 106 agreement with the property developer.
 In June 2007, the public inquiry gave permission for houses to be built on the Stradey Park site, allowing the Scarlets' stadium move to go ahead; however, that August, another objection was raised that the Scarlets' training fields next to the stadium should be classed as a village green, preventing it from being built on.
 A second inquiry again found in favour of the club in November 2007.
 Two days later, the local council approved a loan of £2.6 million to the Scarlets.

 Stradey Park was sold to developer Taylor Wimpey in February 2008.
 Work on the new stadium began in early 2008, and in May that year, the stadium was named "Parc y Scarlets".
-The last game to be played at Stradey Park was on 24 October 2008, when the Scarlets defeated Bristol 27–0 in an EDF Energy Cup match, with a crowd of over 10,800 in attendance.
+On 21 October 2008, an interdenominational service was held at the ground to remember people who had their remains scattered there.
+Three days later, the Scarlets played their last game at Stradey Park; they beat Bristol 27–0 in an EDF Energy Cup match, with a crowd of over 10,800 in attendance.
 The occasion featured a procession of former club captains, as well as choirs, traditional songs and a firework display to commemorate the closing of the old stadium.
-Parc y Scarlets opened on 15 November 2008.
+Parc y Scarlets opened on 15 November 2008, with a 32–3 win for Llanelli RFC over Cardiff RFC.

 The demolition of the stadium was completed in August 2010, but following further challenges, building of houses on the site could not go ahead until after a judicial review was concluded in January 2012.

+One of the sets of posts from Stradey Park were erected on the island in the middle of the Berwick roundabout on the eastern side of Llanelli, after an application was approved in September 2009.
+The other set of posts was put up in Sandy Water Park in western Llanelli, half a mile from the Stradey Park site.
+Underneath this set is a sculpture, unveiled in August 2013, of Phil Bennett sidestepping a New Zealand player.